Xenakios/nephos/README.md

 in a DAW that supports the required channel counts to pass the Ambisonics signal — for example, 16 channels for 3rd order Ambisonics.
 The [IEM plugin suite](https://plugins.iem.at/) is recommended for visualization, post-processing, and decoding of Nephos's output.

+Since the synthesis architecture in Nephos doesn't have a concept of voices, no straightforward way to play Nephos with MIDI notes is provided.
+It can receive MIDI note messages and use the key, velocity and polyphonic aftertouch as modulation sources, though.
+It may be a bit challenging to play standard music that way and this is deliberate, again going back to the beginnings of experimental music.
+Consider Nephos more like a modular synthesis module[^1] and not a traditional virtual synth.
+In the future, ways to use Nephos more easily for standard music may be provided, but this is not a priority at the moment.

+[^1]: This may raise the question why Nephos wasn't developed for example as a VCV Rack module, then?
+The reason would be that VCV Rack and its ecosystem does not currently adequetely support the considerable amount of audio channels needed for the higher Ambisonic orders.